Our Story

 A question from the bush.

-As the plane taxied, the safari guide turned to the pilot and asked: “What is the news of the world?”
-Nobody had thought to ask in seven days.
-Anything could have happened out there — a pandemic, a world war — and none of us would have known.
-Fully disconnected, fully immersed in where we were.
+As the aircraft touched down, the safari guide turned to the pilot and asked, “What is the news of the world?”
+It struck everyone that, for seven days, nobody had thought to ask.
+Anything could have happened beyond the bush, and yet, fully disconnected from the outside world, they had been entirely present in where they were.

 That kind of disconnection is rare today, and in lives full of noise it matters more than ever.
 Munga Plains exists to give other people the same week.